jpadilla/pyjwt/README.md

 ### Issuer Claim

-> The iss (issuer) claim identifies the principal that issued the JWT.
+> The "iss" (issuer) claim identifies the principal that issued the
+> JWT.
 The processing of this claim is generally application specific.
-The iss value is a case-sensitive string containing a StringOrURI value.
+> The "iss" value is a case-sensitive string containing a StringOrURI
+> value.
 Use of this claim is OPTIONAL.

 ```python
 import jwt